-UCLA freshman Shareef O’Neal announced this week, that he has been medically cleared to return less than four months removed from heart surgery.
+UCLA freshman Shareef O’Neal announced this week, that he has been medically cleared to return less than.
 O’Neal was sidelined for his first year in Westwood due to a heart ailment, discovered during preseason workouts, that required surgery.

 The son of Hall of Fame legend Shaquille O’Neal made the announcement on social media and posted a video of him already hitting the treadmill in preparation for next season.